A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Summary: is it worth starting a Bitcoin ATM business in Switzerland?

-A Bitcoin ATM in Switzerland can be a profitable business, but only if there is a real plan behind it.
-The machine itself does not earn money — a well-prepared operating model does.
+A Bitcoin ATM in Switzerland can be a profitable business, but only if it is backed by a realistic plan.
+The machine itself does not make money — a well-prepared operating model does.

 you have a good location with real customer traffic,

-you can calculate ROI before buying the device,
+you can calculate ROI before buying the machine,

-you have a budget not only for the machine, but also for compliance, service, cash and crypto liquidity,
+you have a budget not only for the machine, but also for compliance, servicing, cash, and crypto liquidity,

 you understand AML/KYC requirements and regulatory obligations,